-With so many considerations and factors in finding the right putter for your game, remember that it is an individual process.
-However, it is always a good idea to understand some of those factors so that you can actively participate in the process with your professional.
+When you’re wading through endless considerations to find the right putter for your game, remember that it is an individual process.
+However, it is always a good idea to understand some of the key components so that you can actively participate in the process with your professional.

 The Bottom Line: